thorOdinson16/astronaut_health_digital_twin/README.md

 BG_CLI_PATH=C:\Users\username\biogears\bin
 ```

+`GROQ_API_KEY` is served to the frontend at page load via `/api/config` and is used directly by the Groq chat proxy. `ANTHROPIC_API_KEY` is available for server-side Claude integrations.
+Neither key is embedded in the HTML source.

 ### `config/simulation_config.yaml`

 Default mission parameters and model parameter overrides.
 Loaded at startup and accessible through the simulation manager.